-Our firefighters are highly skilled and trained "all-risk" emergency responders providing services to Mill Valley out of two fire stations.
-We provide public education, inspection services, plan checking, vegetation management and post-incident fire investigation through our fire prevention efforts.
+Mill Valley & Southern Marin firefighters are highly skilled and trained "all-risk" emergency responders providing services to Mill Valley out of two fire stations, and the Southern Marin Fire District out of three fire stations.
+Collectively we provide public education, inspection services, plan checking, vegetation management and post-incident fire investigation through our fire prevention efforts.

 Use 911 for life threatening emergencies only.
 Our emergency warning system is tested on the first Saturday of each month at noon.
 If you hear the siren at any other time, tune in to KCBS 740 AM and KGO 810AM and local tv stations for further information.